 We realize, however, that Greek letter social organizations are not for everyone, so we encourage you to discuss with your son or daughter what is right for him or her and to support that decision.
 If they do decide to "go Greek," we hope you will view that choice as a positive aspect of their college experience.

-The social Greek letter organizations at Rensselaer Polytechnic Institute are all formally recognized by the Institute, and Meredith Bielaska, Associate Dean of the Greek Life Commons, oversees the operations and education of the Greek System.
-Her office is in the Residence Life office in the Commons building.
-Feel free to contact her at (518) 276-6284 or via e-mail.
+The social Greek letter organizations at Rensselaer Polytechnic Institute are all formally recognized by the Institute, and the Office of Greek Life Commons oversees the operations and education of the Greek System.
+Our office is located as part of the Office of Student Living and Learning in the Commons building.
+Feel free to contact us at (518) 276-6284 or via e-mail.

 Benefits of joining

 Terms used in relation to Greek Organizations